2019-2020 Board of DirectorsMeet our team

 Amber Webb, President-Elect

 Amber was born and raised in the greater San Diego area.
 She has worked in the construction industry on and off since 2005.
-She just began a new professional endeavor in October of 2018 working as a Project Coordinator for Ryan Companies US, Inc. She leaves behind a wonderful experience as a Project Engineer at Casper Company.
-Her experience is in Accounts Payable, Accounts Receivable, Executive Assistance, some Payroll and Certified Payroll, Environmental Health & Safety, Contract Administration, Project Engineering and now as a Project Coordinator at a Commercial Real Estate/Developer/General Contractor.
+She began a new professional endeavor in October of 2018 working as a Project Coordinator for Ryan Companies US, Inc. She leaves behind a wonderful experience as a Project Engineer at Casper Company.
+Her experience is in Accounts Payable, Accounts Receivable, Executive Assistance, some Payroll and Certified Payroll, Environmental Health & Safety, Contract Administration, Project Engineering and now as a Project Coordinator at a Developer Builder.

-She feels this association is so empowering and has allowed her to not only explore new ideas and experiences that she would have not fathomed before, but has also allowed her to create lifelong friendships.
-She is excited for this new opportunity to server her Chapter as a 2018-2019 Director on the board.
-She was previously the 2017-2018 Treasurer.
-She is also involved in the following committees: Publicity & Outreach & Public Relations, Camp NAWIC, WIC Week, Anniversary Night, as well as Block Kids.
+She feels this association is empowering and has allowed her to not only explore new ideas and experiences that she would have not fathomed before, but has also allowed her to create lifelong friendships.
+She is excited for the opportunity to server her Chapter as the 2019-2020 President-Elect.
+She was previously the 2017-2018 Treasurer & a Director on the board for 2018-2019.
+She is also involved in several committees for the Chapter.

-When she is not working she enjoys spending her time golfing, hiking, snowboarding, camping and hanging out with her boyfriend, family and friends.
+When she is not working she enjoys spending her time playing soccer, golfing, hiking, snowboarding, riding her e-bike and hanging out with her boyfriend, family and friends.
 Amber is dedicated to NAWIC and cannot wait to serve her Chapter and her community!

 Shelby Ballow, CIT, Vice President